-Create and Learn offers 4 hour long classes at $90 per student, and private one-on-one lesions for $220 per student.
+Create and Learn offers 4-hour long classes at $90 per student, and private one-on-one lessons for $220 per student.
 You can also organize a private group lesson for three to five students of your choice for a variable price.

 Topics: Coding and Game Design

 CodaKid sells self-guided access to their online curriculum starting at $25/month.
 Family plans are $270/year for up to three students, and private tutoring prices are available upon request.
 Free trials are available for both self-guided learning and private tutoring.

 Check out the following selection of free virtual STEM programs:

 Girls Who Code is dedicated to closing the gender gap in programming, empowering girls with the resources to not only get into, but also stay involved in coding.
 They offer summer programs and clubs where students work on projects in art, storytelling, video games, robotics, and more.
 Skill-building workshops hosted by professionals offer young girls a glimpse into what a career in STEM looks like.

 Start a learning adventure with Prodigy Math’s game-based platform.
 Students explore an exciting fantasy world, completing quests to earn items.
 All the while, they’re solving math questions, growing their knowledge base through epic battles.
 On the parent or teacher side, there’s also progress reports and curriculum tracking to keep the learning both fun and engaging.

 Prodigy Math offers paid memberships, but you can get the core functionality and gameplay for free.